-Do you know that asides from their traditional divinatory interpretations, the Tarot’s Major Arcana cards are an absolute gold mine of psychological insight and wisdom?
+Do you know that aside from their traditional divinatory interpretations, the Tarot’s Major Arcana cards are an absolute gold mine of psychological insight and wisdom?
 Psychology pioneer Carl Jung thought so.

-The belief is that when a card from the Major Arcana appears in a reading it signals a particularly important issue or opportunity.
+The belief is that when a card from the Major Arcana appears in a reading, it signals a particularly important issue or opportunity.
 Actually, the Tarot Major Arcana is an excellent “secret weapon” and adviser in times of trouble.
-Think the Oracle in the movie The Matrix, but easier to get to.
+Think of the Oracle in the movie The Matrix, but easier to get to and access.

 This card can represent a wide range of difficulties.
 What’s bedeviling you could be something as harmlessly annoying as family pressures.
-It also could represent real danger, as with an abusive relationship.
-The Devil and his victims most often appear, however, right after you say, “But I can’t do what I know I need to.
-I’ve tried and tried and there’s no way to do it.”
+But, on the other hand, it also could represent a real danger, as with an abusive relationship.
+Unfortunately, however, the Devil and his victims most often appear right after you say, “But I can’t do what I know I need to.
+I’ve tried and tried, and there’s no way to do it.”

 Once you make the decision to take off those chains and escape what’s bedeviling you, you immediately enter The Tower’s realm and become a lightning rod for a major bolt of transformative power – literally, a bolt of Kundalini energy – which often arrives in the form of a surprising and very disruptive event such as the loss of a job, a sudden need to move, a car breakdown or something even more significant.
 It may actually be the event that frees you from The Devil once you’ve decided to be free.